With YELLOW, it's easy to navigate the purchase process on your own.

 TALK TO YOUR LENDER FIRST

 Before making an offer, discuss the details with your mortgage provider.
-They can help with the price you will be comfortable offering and also provide important details like the down payment, mortgage type, rate, and how long they expect it will take to close.
+They can help find the price you will be comfortable offering and also provide important details like the down payment, mortgage type, rate, and how long they expect it will take to close.

 To close faster, provide your financial documents as soon as possible.
 A shorter closing date can help your offer stand out.